 - Circumstances surrounding your cause (“Without your contribution, hurricane victims will go without power…”).

 By always confronting millennial donors with the impact their support can make, your team can drive home how crucial their contributions will be to achieving your mission.

 Although millennials are inspired by a diverse range of causes, this generation shares a penchant for knowing how their contributions make a demonstrable difference in the world.

 This doesn’t need to impact the work your organization does.
 After all, charities across all generations have done meaningful, life-changing work for their beneficiaries.
 However, this can impact the way you frame calls to action and make the case for millennial giving.

-What do millennials look for when they’re choosing causes to support?
+What do millennials look for when they’re choosing a cause to support?